mptrsen/Orthograph/README.md

 your set, but rest assured, once the pHMMs exist, subsequent analyses will be faster by that amount of time.

-After that, your input file is translated into all six possible reading frames.
-The translated file is placed in your output directory.
+After that, the nucleotide sequences in your input file are translated into all six possible reading frames.
+The translated library is placed in your output directory.
 This library is searched using all pHMMs.
 Candidate orthologs are verified with a reciprocal search against the BLAST database of all proteomes in your ortholog set.
 The results are cached in the database.

 The HMMER and BLAST output tables are placed in the 'hmmsearch' and 'blast' subdirectories in the output directory.
 The 'aa' and 'nt' directories are